paulgovan/ReliaShiny/index.md

 # Introduction

-Welcome to **WeibullR.shiny**, a Shiny web application for life data analysis based on the WeibullR package in R. This app has an intuitive interface for performing Weibull analysis, making it accessible for users with varying levels of experience.
+Welcome to **WeibullR.shiny!** This package is a shiny web application for Weibull analysis.
+The app has an intuitive interface for performing reliability analysis, making it accessible for users with varying levels of experience.

 # Getting Started